HalfTangible/Momentum/README.md

 ## Dialogue

 Dialogues can be created from scratch and nodes added to it through an editor system.
+Dialogues now contain a list of speakers, though at the moment the speakers must be entered manually through the inspector.

 Still have not finished creating a way to display the information, but this set of files does have an older version of a text box that I will be using as a reference guide until completion.

 ## Combat